Jacob-Guglielmin/notes/vault/physics.optics-and-emr.md

 id: 4gh1q135cuw2mo7xso1qokz
 title: Optics and EMR
 desc: ''
-updated: 1649969084608
+updated: 1649969398143
 created: 1649707981436
 ---

 ## Terms
 Normal: Vector perpendicular to surface
+Light ray: Path of light
+Virtual light ray: Path of light if it does something weird (reflect off a lens or refracting through a mirror)
+Image: Point where 2 or more light rays intersect
-Virtual image: Image formed from virtual light rays (focal point does not exist) Real image: Image formed from rays which intersect at a real focal point Principal axis: Line perpendicular to center of lens
+Virtual image: Image formed from virtual light rays
+Principal axis: Line perpendicular to center of lens

 ## Reflection
-* EMR 'bouncing' off a surface
 * Angle of incidence = angle of reflection ($θ_1 = θ_2$)
 * Angles measured from the normal